 This is how some people view the Lawful Evilalignment in Dungeons & Dragons.
-He may kill babies, assassinate kings, and plot to take over the world, but many an Lawful Evil villain will never engage in wanton slaughter to no purpose and will never break his word.
+He may kill babies, assassinate kings, and plot to take over the world, but many a Lawful Evil villain will never engage in wanton slaughter to no purpose and will never break his word.
 That being said, there is nothing to prevent a Lawful Evil from engaging in Pragmatic Villainy and finding minimal pretense to do the above ("I won't slaughter these villagers For the Evulz, I need living space for my more important countrymen").
 Furthermore there is nothing to prevent the Neutral Evil and Chaotic Evil characters from having standards themselves.
-And the biggest flaw of the Lawful EvilEven Evil Has Standards view is that Devils, the literal embodiments of Lawful Evil pre-4th Edition, do all these things without the need for standards.
+And the biggest flaw of the Lawful EvilEven Evil Has Standards view is that Devils, the literal embodiments of Lawful Evil pre- and post-4th Edition, do all these things without the need for standards.

 Scion has this in regards to Loki.
 He initially backed Hitler's rise to power in Germany in the hopes that a united Europe would allow him the power needed to stave off Ragnarok (it makes sense in context), but he was unaware of the Holocaust and would not have condoned it.
 After World War II, the Nazi high command faced the greatest punishments Hel could deliver... but Hitler's soul never appeared in the Underworld.